vevv/eat/README.md

 Binary paths in config should only need to be specified if binary is not in PATH, but they might be necessary if you're using Wine or WSL.

-To use with Wine (for DEE/qaac), please ensure `wine-binfmt` is installed, and you're launching eat with the correct Wine prefix.
+To use with Wine (for DEE/qaac), please ensure `wine-binfmt` is installed, the binaries are set as executable, and you're launching eat with the correct Wine prefix.

 WSL is untested, but I don't anticipate any issues.